Barandis/kessel/docsrc/parsers/nth.md

 * Throws an error if `p` is not a parser.
 * Throws an error if `n` is not a number.
+* Throws an error if `m` exists and is not a string.
 * Throws an error if `p` succeeds but does not return an array.

 #### See Also